avspinelli/Python-for-Data-Science/README.md

-# Python-Functions-for-Data-Science
+# Python-for-Data-Science
-This repository will be home to functions useful for data science and economics
+This repository will be home to functions and other useful code for data science and economics